Berkeley Leaders challenge convention, offering new thinking for the new economy

 —Professor John Morgan

-“When Berkeley-Haas codified the Defining Principles—traits that have always been a part of our school and culture—we explicitly stated what kind of leaders we want to put out into the world,” says Dean Rich Lyons, BS 82.
+“When Berkeley Haas codified the Defining Leadership Principles—traits that have always been a part of our school and culture—we explicitly stated what kind of leaders we want to put out into the world,” says Dean Rich Lyons, BS 82.
 “Our aim is to create an environment that stimulates and supports impacts that will outlive you, make the institutions you’ve been part of better, and make the people whose lives you’ve touched better.”

-It’s this compassion to improve the future that drives Berkeley Leaders, and their ambition, infused with the Defining Principles, catalyzes innovative responses to our fast-changing society.
+It’s this compassion to improve the future that drives Berkeley Leaders, and their ambition, infused with the Defining Leadership Principles, catalyzes innovative responses to our fast-changing society.
 Berkeley Leaders succeed by knowing how to lead high-performing teams that are diverse and inclusive to get to better outcomes.

 The ability of Berkeley Leaders to redefine how we do business, Lyons says, manifests in ways large and small.
 “We help redefine how the team around us gets work done together.
 We redefine the way we meet customer needs with a new service.
 We redefine the sense of purpose that the people around us feel in the work we do together,” he says.
 “At whatever level, and in whatever way, Berkeley Leaders contribute to getting this done.
 It adds up to solutions for the 21st century economy.”